vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key2: 48461bd4d3

 *** =instructions2
-Get the lowest box office made by each country in each year.
+Get the lowest box office amount made by each country in each year.
 *** =solution2
 ```{sql}
 SELECT release_year, country, MIN(gross)